jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

   the test is still green

-* I remove the comment and change the first line again to make it simpler
+* I remove the comment and use bool_ with the first part of the `if statement`_ to make it simpler

   .. code-block:: python
     :lineno-start: 29